duckduckgo/duckduckgo-help-pages/_docs/privacy/web-tracking-protections.md

 To offer Smarter Encryption (automatic HTTPS upgrading), we crawl the web continuously, look for sites that fully support HTTPS across their entire website, and maintain a list of the sites we find within our apps and extensions.
 You can review the [open source code][github-smarter-encryption] for our crawler.
 If you try to navigate to one of these sites unencrypted (http), for example from a social media link, we automatically change to encrypted (https) for any site on our list.

-Except for Safari, most popular browsers only direct users to encrypted versions of pages in specific circumstances, such as when you navigate directly to a page in the address bar.
+Most popular browsers only direct users to encrypted versions of pages in specific circumstances, such as when you navigate directly to a page in the address bar.
 Otherwise, they only offer additional HTTPS upgrading functionality if you opt-in to advanced settings or use certain modes (like private browsing).
 By contrast, Smarter Encryption covers all clicks and interactions as you browse the web, including clicks from social media, search engines, and other websites.

 | Platform          | Support                                                                                                                                                                                                                                      |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |